KajSzy/next-cache-toolbar/readme.md

 But when using `fetch` with `next` options all headers from response will be present and `body` will be encoded using base64.
 Nevertheless both of these approaches stores all data as well as `revalidate` time and `tags`.

-File are named randomly and do not contain any extension.